lablabs/terraform-helm-argo-rollouts/README.md

 1. A helm release
 2. ArgoCD Application CRD

-When `argocd_application` variable is set to true, Argo Rollouts are deployed as ArgoCD Application resource
+When `argo_application_enabled` variable is set to true, Argo Rollouts are deployed as ArgoCD Application resource

 ## Related Projects